SpencerYoung66/startup/README.md

 - Navigation: As mentioned, Bootstrap navigation bar that links to other pages on site.
 Made dark-themed as well
 - Responsive to window resizing: Bootstrap navigation and inputs respond to resizing.
 Everything is contained in either a flex or grid, so resizes properly
 - Application Elements: Centered titles, added appropriate padding and margins, Bootstrap forms/inputs
-- Application Text: Centered text where appropriate, made all text font standard to what Bootstrap uses
+- Application Text: Centered text where appropriate, made all text font standard to what Bootstrap uses, "Helvetica Neue"
 - Application Images: Centered the image on the home page, that's the only image